M31-Capital/Investment_Theses/english/Audius (AUDIO).md

 2.	**Fans** – They consume the content produced by artists, and engage with the artists and the protocol.
 3.	**Content Ledger** – This is the main ledger for the protocol, which contains the node registry, and other important information.
 4.	**Content Nodes** – These are servers that host content and permission access to it.
-5.	**Discovery Nodes** – These are the servers that are responsible for indexing the main ledger and allowing users and developers to query it.
+5.	**Discovery Nodes** – These are the servers that are responsible for indexing the main ledger to allow users and developers to query it.

 <img width="700" alt="image" src="https://user-images.githubusercontent.com/96482943/184722834-98bb648d-e3ac-4048-a9e0-aa582da7b97e.png">